Jishu15/codsoft_task2/README.md

 Here you can find some of the projects that I have worked on, such as a Calculator 🧮 and a to-do-list 📝 app, as well as my basic programming skills in HTML 🌐, CSS 🎨 and JavaScript ☕.

 I hope you enjoy browsing through my work and feel free to contact me if you have any questions or feedback. 😊😍👍

+# NOTE!

+The To-Do list website mentioned in my portfolio under the project section is made in collaboration with Riddhiman Dutta - https://github.com/cdnjmusic and therefore it is neither copied nor taken the whole credit of.